v3nt4n1t0/DetectNVIDIAVulnLocal/README.md

 ## Description:

-Script in PowerShell to detect vulnerable versions of NVIDIA Graphics Driver and GeForce Experience in a Local Machine.
+Script in PowerShell to detect vulnerable versions of NVIDIA Graphics Driver and GeForce Experience in a Windows Local Machine.

 CVEs: CVE‑2019‑5665 through CVE‑2019‑5671 and previous.
 CVE‑2019‑5674 and previous